HullPerse/mudae-tracker/README.md

 # MUDAE-TRACKER

+## IM AWARE OF PAGINATION ISSUES, BUT SINCE I DONT USE THAT BOT ANYMORE I MIGHT NEVER FIX IT
 Small web app written for local discord server with muedae bot

 if you REALLY want to use it: